A step-by-step guide to close bank account(s)

 Note: Once the Bank is notified of the passing of your loved one, all operations of his/her account(s) will be restricted (including withdrawals and GIRO arrangements).

-You may visit any UOB Bank Branch for more information.
+You may visit these UOB branches for more information.

 We will need all appointed Executors/Administrators of the deceased customer to be present in person with the following documents: